-The role of principal network architect in enterprise IT is to support the networking components that establish the networking environment by designing system configuration, directing system installation and defining, documenting and enforcing system standards.
+The role of the principal network architect in enterprise IT is to support the networking components that establish the networking environment by designing system configuration, directing system installation, and defining, documenting, and enforcing system standards.
 The Network Architecture Supports individual applications and business processes.
-Network architect is responsible for providing wired, wireless, and remote network access for the organization, implementing network security across the network (including our network edges), and network architect make sure that the resources which are responsible for network functionality are working as they should: IP addressing, traffic management, name resolution, routing, switching and so on.
+The network architect is responsible for providing wired, wireless, and remote network access for the organization, implementing network security across the network (including our network edges), and network architect make sure that the resources which are responsible for network functionality are working as they should: IP addressing, traffic management, name resolution, routing, switching and so on.

 Major changes in work styles:

-To connect from anywhere at any time to whatever resource, IT team need to be productive.
+To connect from anywhere at any time to whatever resource, the IT team needs to be productive.
 The change started five to eight years ago with the constant connectivity technology just like mobile provides, but the change is ongoing as new technology emerges.

-Smartphone, laptops and tablets have given people Internet access everywhere they go, whenever they want, and that expectation naturally extends to their work environment.
+Smartphones, laptops, and tablets have given people Internet access everywhere they go, whenever they want, and that expectation naturally extends to their work environment.
 It started small but it has extended into all aspects of being technically connected to work resources.
 Companies must have an environment where work/life balance is important to the corporate culture, and employees need to use the modern work style to make that work with their responsibilities.
-They should be productive outside of the office and in traditional work hour also.
-The enterprises are taking primary steps to change the work style with the constant addition and migration of applications to the “available anyplace, anytime” ecosystem, and the expansion of a wireless network.
+They should be productive outside of the office and during traditional work hours also.
+Enterprises are taking primary steps to change the work style with the constant addition and migration of applications to the “available anyplace, anytime” ecosystem, and the expansion of a wireless network.

-For example, most of the Companies are hosting customer relationship management (CRM) solution on the cloud, so the salesperson can be productive without having to connect to our corporate network.
+For example, most companies are hosting customer relationship management (CRM) solutions on the cloud, so the salesperson can be productive without having to connect to our corporate network.

 There are two main strategies that have been ongoing for 24×7 connectivity.
 The first one is moving apps and portals to be Internet-facing.
-For most of them, that means moving to the cloud services.
-For others, we are implementing hybrid solutions where some of the apps run on the cloud while some of it stays on-premises in data centers.
+For most of them, that means moving to cloud services.
+For others, we are implementing hybrid solutions where some of the apps run on the cloud while some of them stay on-premises in data centers.
 But the cloud is the ultimate goal for all our apps and processes.

-Various devices have various methods of access, and businesses had to make sure the network design given that suitable protection for and from these devices.
+Various devices have various methods of access, and businesses had to make sure the network design gave suitable protection for and from these devices.